mantasu/glasses-detector/docs/docs/examples.rst

 Python Script
 -------------

 The most straightforward way to perform a prediction on a single file (or a list of files) is to use :meth:`~glasses_detector.components.pred_interface.PredInterface.process_file`.
-Although, the prediction(-s) can be saved to a file or a directory of files, in most cases, this is useful to immediately show the prediction result(-s).
+Although the prediction(-s) can be saved to a file or a directory, in most cases, this is useful to immediately show the prediction result(-s).

 .. code-block:: python
     :linenos: